KendrickPC/javascriptTesting/README.md

 # Step 2
 	- Describe a new suite and create a new spec within the suite.
 	- Represent a new addressBook object via the OOJS approach.
-	- Added add contact method to my addressBook
+	- Added add contact method to my addressBook.
+	- Test that 'thisContact' was added to my addressBook.